Bantealem/React_on_Rails/README.md

 ### Prerequisites

+In order to install required gems:
+`RUN bunlder install`

-In order to run this project you need to: run `bunlder install`
+In order to install required dependencies
+`RUN yarn install`

 ### Setup